tarunyaa/tarunyaa.github.io/README.md

 Hi!
 I'm Tarunyaa and I'm a Student at the University of Pennsylvania majoring in Electrical Engineering.
 If you've come to learn more about me and what I do, this is the place!

 PS: You might be wondering why I've given my personal website such a strange name.
-To learn, read more about me.
+To find out, read more about me.

 ## Penngineering Projects